BusAI-Self-Driving-Car/Udacity-Self-Driving-Car-Engineer-Nanodegree/Term1-proj2-Traffic-Sign-Classifier/writeup.md

 * validation set accuracy of 0.942
 * test set accuracy of 0.922

-If an iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?
+#### If an iterative approach was chosen, what was the first architecture that was tried and why was it chosen?

 I chose the LeNet-5 architecture for the following reasons:
 * I had experience with this architecture previously from this term's "LeNet Lab" lesson.